pranigopu/pranigopu.github.io/docs/philosophy/epistemology/logic/definition.md

 # Introduction
 A definition is a statement that identifies the nature of the units subsumed under a concept.
 In other terms, definitions serve to give each concept a clear, specific identity in one’s cognitive context, and thus, identify its essence, its referents in reality, and its distinctness from other concepts.
 For this discussion, the valid method of concept formation and the meaning of concepts is taken for granted.

 The fundamental tool of reason, and thus, of logic, is concepts.
-Concepts are the link between perceptual information and knowledge, i.e. the grasp of (1) the key facts that unite and divide relevant parts of reality–relevant with respect to us and our purposes, of course, and (2) he core causes, attributes and relationships–of and between entities–underlying perceived facts–i.e. the essentials and the fundamentals of perceived reality, i.e. the nature (i.e. identity) of entities, and the derived nature of their actions and interactions.
+Concepts are the link between perceptual information and knowledge, i.e. the grasp of (1) the key facts that unite and divide relevant parts of reality – relevant with respect to us and our purposes, of course, and (2) he core causes, attributes and relationships – of and between entities – underlying perceived facts – i.e. the essentials and the fundamentals of perceived reality, i.e. the nature (i.e. identity) of entities, and the derived nature of their actions and interactions.
 Note that the nature of entities is the cause, their actions the effect.

 Concepts are the basic, indispensable means of expanding the range and depth of our cognition, and the primary means to efficiently and effectively expand the use of our finite capacity.
-A definition is–in essence–an effective condensation of a concept, i.e. a statement that captures the whole relevant context of knowledge conveyed by a concept while minimising the mental units required to hold this context in focus.
+A definition is – in essence – an effective condensation of a concept, i.e. a statement that captures the whole relevant context of knowledge conveyed by a concept while minimising the mental units required to hold this context in focus.
 Hence, definitions are indispensable in the proper grasp, retention and application of concepts.
 Due to its vital role in cognition in general and logic in particular, we shall explore the rules that enable us to form and validate effective definitions.

 # Elaboration of key terms
 (Credits to: Ayn Rand)

 ## Unit
 A unit is a member of a group of similar beings.
 It is the result of viewing an being in relation to similar beings, retaining the similarities and omitting the differences between them.
-Note that by omitting differences, we do not deny that they exist; rather, we are saying that differences exist but may exist in any quantity–it is only that these particular differences are not considered.
+Note that by omitting differences, we do not deny that they exist; rather, we are saying that differences exist but may exist in any quantity – it is only that these particular differences are not considered.

 ## Concept
 The mental integration of units of a certain kind.
-In other words, a single mental unit–a word or statement–is used to refer to any unit of that kind.
-Units are identification of a specific–though unlimited–set of concretes, and thus, concepts are the integration of a range of concretes into a single mental unit.
+In other words, a single mental unit – a word or statement – is used to refer to any unit of that kind.
+Units are identification of a specific – though unlimited – set of concretes, and thus, concepts are the integration of a range of concretes into a single mental unit.

 ### Measurement omission
-The key aspect of concept-formation is measurement omission, i.e. the process of retaining the shared, distinctive characteristics that unite the members of a group while omitting–not denying but keeping out of focus–the differences in measurements of these characteristics between members of the same group.
+The key aspect of concept-formation is measurement omission, i.e. the process of retaining the shared, distinctive characteristics that unite the members of a group while omitting – not denying but keeping out of focus – the differences in measurements of these characteristics between members of the same group.

 ### Concept vs. conceptualisation
 Since identity is not dependent on consciousness, the referents of a concept do not change; the concept can refer to any being possessing a certain set of characteristics.
-In other words, while our knowledge of the referents of a concept–and thus the concept’s definition–is contextual and can change with one’s cognitive context, the referents themselves are what they are–or were, or can be–independent of consciousness.
+In other words, while our knowledge of the referents of a concept – and thus the concept’s definition – is contextual and can change with one’s cognitive context, the referents themselves are what they are – or were, or can be – independent of consciousness.
 Hence, the concept remains the same for any context.

 _In other words_...

-Since a concept is the mental integration of a fixed–albeit unlimited–set of referents, a concept as such is not contextual; only our grasp of it is.
-A concept as such implies any and every piece of knowledge we may learn about its referents–this is made possible by measurement omission.
+Since a concept is the mental integration of a fixed – albeit unlimited – set of referents, a concept as such is not contextual; only our grasp of it is.
+A concept as such implies any and every piece of knowledge we may learn about its referents – this is made possible by measurement omission.
 In this regard, a concept is like an arithmetic sequence integrated as an algebraic formulation.
-Such a formulation refers to an unlimited range of terms possessing a certain characteristic and implies anything we may learn about these terms–either individually or as a whole.
+Such a formulation refers to an unlimited range of terms possessing a certain characteristic and implies anything we may learn about these terms – either individually or as a whole.

 However, we do not form any knowledge, including concepts, in a vacuum.
 To form a concept, we first need some cognitive context from which we can begin abstracting perceptions into units and integrating these units into concepts.
 Hence, every concept is grasped in a specific cognitive context.
 Therefore, the process of conceptualisation is contextual.
 However, the end product of this process is not simply a sum of our knowledge but a reference to an unlimited range of concretes by implication (mainly through measurement omission).